Guided Data Discovery in Interactive Visualizations via Active Search: Example Prototype and User Study

-Next, we investigate the impact of ActiveVA from the user experience perspective.
-In a post-experiment survey, we asked subjects in both groups three questions on \textit{willingness to use}, \textit{ease of use}, and \textit{ease of task completion}.
-We observe an encouraging and consistent tendency among ActiveVA users finding the system and task easier and being more willing to use the interface.
-We have included the results of a Mann--Whitney U statistical test on the survey responses in the supplemental material, demonstrating the statistically significant evidence that ActiveVA users find the system easier to use and are more willing to use the system frequently.
-Furthermore, we asked the ActiveVA group three questions on their experience with the recommendations to gauge their level of \emph{annoyance}, \emph{confusion}, and \emph{trust}.
-Figure \ref{fig:survey} show a summary of the post-experiment survey results on a Likert scale.
-We believe there is a promising area of further exploration to gauge how humans may react towards active search suggestions in real-time systems.
+\textbf{Impact of Active Search Suggestions on Usability: } In a post-experiment survey, we asked subjects in both groups three questions on \textit{willingness to use}, \textit{ease of use}, and \textit{ease of task completion}.
+We performed a Mann--Whitney U statistical test at $\alpha = 0.05$ to determine if there was a significant difference between the control and active search groups.
+The analysis showed some evidence that the active search group found the system easier to use ($U = 1199.50$, $p = 0.0336$, $r = 0.16$) and were more willing to use the system frequently ($U = 1192$, $p = 0.0362$, $r = 0.16$).
+However, the effect sizes were small for both.
+Furthermore, we did not find a significant difference between the control and active group's response to ease of task completion ($U = 1397.50$, $p = 0.2989$, $r = 0.07$).